Your Seattle, WA

 Seattle Child Custody Attorney

-Child custody can be an emotionally charged issue in a divorce proceeding in Washington.
+Child custody can be an emotionally charged issue in a divorce proceeding in Seattle, WA.
 Any time custody issues arise, the parties may find themselves fighting to protect their children and their rights.
-If you are in a custody battle in Seattle, WA, you need an experienced lawyer on your side.
+If you are in a custody battle, you need an experienced Seattle child custody lawyer from Twyford Law Office on your side.
+Contact us at (206) 590-7085 to learn how we can help you and your child by scheduling a free case review.

 At Twyford Law Office, we have decades of combined experience representing people in child custody matters.
 We strive to provide exceptional legal services and personalized solutions for our clients.